A Brief Introduction of Yogacara Buddhism

 For this year’s fall Ohigan season, I wanted to provide a brief introduction to fascinating and highly influential school of thought within Mahayana Buddhism called Yogacara (as in “yoh-ga-cha-ra”), also known as “Conscious-Only Buddhism”.

-However, the Yogacara tradition extends far back to when Buddhism flourished in India, starting with two half-brothers Vasubandhu and Asaṅga in the 4th century CE, who wrote the first treatises in the region of Gandhara (a place mentioned here, here, here), where modern Pakistan is now.
-It was one of the many innovations in Buddhism that happened in Gandhara that traveled the Silk Road to China and beyond.
+However, the Yogacara tradition extends all the way back to when Buddhism flourished in India, starting with two half-brothers Vasubandhu and Asaṅga in the 4th century CE, who wrote the first treatises in the region of Gandhara (a place mentioned here, here, here), where modern Pakistan is now.
+It was one of the many innovations in Buddhism that happened in Gandhara that then traveled the Silk Road to China and beyond.
 The famous Chinese monk, Xuan-zang, who journeyed all the way back to India to collect more teachings was also a Yogacara monk.
 What we read and enjoy today is due to the efforts of all these monks and teachers.

 But enough about history.
 What is Yogacara Buddhism?